Safergambling

-Our 10 Top Tips for Safer Gambling:
+Our 10 Top Tips for Safer Gambling

-Gamble for fun, not a way to make money.
+View gambling as a bit of fun - not a way to make money.

 Gambling is first and foremost a form of entertainment, and this should be your reason for playing.
 Never play with an expectation to get money back.